Regenerative Medicine Rotator Cuff Tears

 What Regenerative Medicine Techniques Are Available?

-There are two main therapy techniques that are growing in popularity.
-The first of these is platelet rich plasma, which is known as PRP.
+Two main therapy techniques are growing in popularity.
+The first of these is platelet-rich plasma, which is known as PRP.
 This therapy involves inserting a person’s own blood plasma directly into the damaged tissue.
 The plasma used in this treatment is derived from a blood sample that is centrifuged to separate the various components.